top of page

 Best Moments of Alpine Skiing in the Olympic Winter Games.
 Innsbruck 1964

-After Innsbruck failed to be chosen to host the Games in 1960, the Mayor of the capital of Tirol submitted a further bid to host the Games in 1964.
-For the first time, at the 56th IOC Session in Munich, in 1959, the International Federations attended the candidate city presentations and gave their views on the election.
-Innsbruck won the vote, obtaining 49 votes, with 9 for Calgary (Canada) and none for Lahti (Finland).
+Following Innsbruck's unsuccessful bid to host the 1960 Winter Games, the Mayor of the capital of Tirol submitted a further bid to host the Games in 1964.
+For the first time, at the 56th IOC Session in Munich in 1959, the International Federations attended the candidate city presentations and provided their input on the selection process.
+Innsbruck emerged victorious with 49 votes, surpassing Calgary (Canada) with 9 votes, while Lahti (Finland) failed to secure any votes.

 The IX Olympic Winter Games were held in Innsbruck, Austria, from January 29 to February 9, 1964.

-On 29 January 1964, the President of Austria, Adolf Schärf, declared the 9th Olympic Winter Games open.
-The bobsleigher Paul Aste swore the Olympic Oath, and the Alpine skier, Joseph Rieder, lit the Olympic Flame.
+Adolf Schärf, the President of Austria, officially inaugurated the 9th Olympic Winter Games on January 29, 1964.
+Bobsledder Paul Aste swore the Olympic Oath, and the Alpine skier, Joseph Rieder, lit the Olympic Flame.

-The Alpine Skiing events in the Winter Games Innsbruck 1964 were held in Axamer Lizum, except for the Men's Downhill race which took place in Patscherkofel.
+The Alpine Skiing events at the 1964 Winter Games in Innsbruck took place in Axamer Lizum, except for the Men's Downhill race, which was held in Patscherkofel.

-a large part of the plans laid down in the application from the city of Innsbruck could not be realized.
+Within a few weeks of starting their work, the organizing committee realized that a significant portion of the plans outlined in the application from the city of Innsbruck could not be implemented.

 At the end of May 1960, the organizing committee and the representatives of the Austrian Ski Association were faced with the responsible task of submitting proposals for the following race courses in the shortest possible time: Women's Downhill, Women's Slalom, Men's Slalom, Women's Giant Slalom, Men's Giant Slalom, and a Men's reserve Downhill course.
 The Men's Downhill course had already been fixed in Patscherkofel.

-The creation of new Alpine Ski competition courses understandably also aroused the interest of all skiing circles in the city of Innsbruck and the state of Tyrol.
+The development of new Alpine Ski competition courses attracted attention from all skiing communities in Innsbruck and the Tyrol region.

-The generous construction of alpine competition venues also meant opening a new ski area near the city.
-The distinguished mountaineer and co-founder of the Austrian Mountain Rescue Service, Professor Wastl Mariner, has been vigorously advocating for the choice of the Axamer Lizum as the main venue for the Alpine competitions for years.
+The extensive construction of alpine ski competition venues also meant opening a new ski area near the city.
+Mountaineer and co-founder of the Austrian Mountain Rescue Service, Professor Wastl Mariner, has actively promoted the Axamer Lizum as the primary venue for the Alpine competitions for several years.
 Another group relied on a report by the mountaineer Matthias (Hias) Rebitsch and recommended the development of the so-called Viggartal, an area south of the Patscherkofel.
 The Secretary General of the Organizing Committee, Professor Friedl Wolfgang, who was also Chairman of the FIS Downhill Slalom Committee, and the ÖSV experts, engineer Hubert Spieß and Professor Wastl Mariner, examined both possible areas with the help of an army helicopter.
-As early as July 2, 1960, the Secretary-General was able to submit a clear report to the Sports Committee, according to which the Axamer Lizum was proposed for development and the construction of reserve routes at higher altitudes could be dispensed with.
-The Sports Committee unanimously decided in its fourth meeting on July 2, 1960, to designate the Axamer Lizum as the main competition venue for alpine skiing.
-Finally, it should be mentioned that the representatives of all ski clubs in the Innsbruck-Land area and the experts officially delegated by the Austrian Ski Association to the board and committees of the Organizing Committee of the IX Olympic Winter Games 1964 unanimously voted in favor of choosing the Hoadl area.
+On July 2, 1960, the Secretary-General was able to submit a clear report to the Sports Committee, according to which the Axamer Lizum was proposed for development and the construction of reserve routes at higher altitudes could be dispensed with.
+The Sports Committee unanimously decided in its fourth meeting on July 2, 1960, to designate the Axamer Lizum as the main competition venue for Alpine Skiing.
+All ski clubs in the Innsbruck-Land area and the experts officially delegated by the Austrian Ski Association to the board and committees of the Organizing Committee of the IX Olympic Winter Games 1964 unanimously voted in favor of choosing the Hoadl area.

 To finance the development, the "Axamer Lizum Aufschließungs-AG" was founded on March 18, 1961, with its headquarters in Innsbruck.
-The shareholders of this joint-stock company are the Republic of Austria, the state of Tyrol, the city of Innsbruck, and the municipalities of Götzens, Birgitz, Axams, and Grinzens.
-The object of the company was the development of the Axamer Lizum and neighboring areas for winter sports.
+The shareholders of this joint-stock company were the Republic of Austria, the state of Tyrol, the city of Innsbruck, and the municipalities of Götzens, Birgitz, Axams, and Grinzens.
+The company aimed to develop the Axamer Lizum and surrounding areas for winter sports.

-The determination of the competition venues for the men's downhill race on the Patscherkofel and the other competitions, including a reserve course for the men's downhill race on the Axamer Lizum, has proven extremely useful in practice.
+The determination of the competition venues for the Men's Downhill race on the Patscherkofel and the other competitions, including a reserve course for the men's downhill race on the Axamer Lizum, has proven to be extremely useful in practice.

 Alpine Skiing in the Winter Games.
 Innsbruck 1964